chardocodes/Eat-Da-Burger/README.md

 # Node Express Handlebars

+For this homework assignment, our goal is to use what we've learned in Node, using express and handlebars.
+We have learned to use the MVC approach; Model, View and Control.
+I am also using ORM, which I am still learning more about.

+I have run into a problem as I sit here, minutes before the submission deadline, this seems to persist in my my GitBash without doing anything else.
+It does not load my local host page because it never fully runs.
+I'm not sure why this is happening.
+I have restarted my computer several times and while that hasn't worked, I've also looked online for gitbash codes to help me stop, restart or kill what's going on.

+This has been a great learning process.
+But, I am still learning.

+Thank you for reading.
+Chardo Lawson

 ### Overview

 In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.